The Life of a Interdisciplery Artist

-Dubbed a “piano goddess”, Eleonor Sandresky is a composer, inventor of the Wonder Suit, producer of film with live orchestra concerts, founder of the MATA Festival, and pianist with the Philip Glass Ensemble from 1991 - 2019.
+Working at the juncture of multiple disciplines, Eleonor Sandresky is a composer, visual artist, inventor of the Wonder Suit, producer of film with live orchestra concerts, co-founder of the MATA Festival, and performing member of the Philip Glass Ensemble family since 1991.

-Eleonor’s music is heard around the world, including at Cannes Film Festival, Venice Biennale, Budapest Opera House, and most frequently in her hometown of New York.
-She has received numerous grants and commissions from notable institutions like ASCAP, Jerome Foundation, New Music USA, Meet the Composer, American Music Center, and has been a composer-in-residence at Yaddo, STEIM (Studio for Electronic Instrumental Music) in Amsterdam, and MacDowell.
+Eleonor’s music is heard around the world, from the Venice Biennale to her hometown of New York to the Totally Huge New Music Festival and beyond.
+She has received numerous grants and commissions from notable institutions such as NYSCA, ASCAP, Jerome Foundation, New Music USA, Meet the Composer, American Music Center, and has been composer-in-residence at Yaddo, STEIM (Studio for Electronic Instrumental Music) in Amsterdam, the Atlantic Center for the Arts and MacDowell.

-In September 2020, in response to the COVID-19 pandemic, Eleonor launched Lunar Landscapes, a virtual new music series in which she collaborates with composers on the night of each full moon, performing their music as well as her own and indulging in conversation.
-In its inaugural year, the series will feature twelve composers across the musical spectrum of instrumental, vocal, and multimedia disciplines and includes various world premiere performances.
+In September 2020, in response to the COVID-19 pandemic, Eleonor launched Lunar Landscapes, a collaborative, virtual new music series that brought together composers and curious music-lovers under one of nature’s most wondrous occurrences: the full moon.
+In its inaugural year, the series featured twelve composers across the musical spectrum of instrumental, vocal, and multimedia disciplines and included ten world premiere performances, showcasing her own music and performances.

 Recent works include Strange Energies, a set of etudes for solo piano (2019); Wunderkammern Live!
 (2017) for mixed ensemble and film by Erika Suderburg which premiered on Tribeca New Music; Opening (2016) for guitar ensemble, commissioned by The NY Classical Guitar Society; and, Donne Songs Without Words (2015), for choreographed viols and baroque harp, commissioned by Parthenia with a grant from NYSCA.
-Other notable premieres have included Suite for String Quartet (2007) by ETHEL, Meditation for String Orchestra (2004), recorded by the Kiev Philharmonic and released on ERM in 2006, and The Fall of America (2003), premiered by Vox Vocal Ensemble.
-Works-in-progress include a second volume of Strange Energies and a new chamber piece for Collide-O-Scope’s Persistence Festival to be premiered in the Spring of 2022.
+Other notable premieres have included Suite for String Quartet (2007) by ETHEL, and Meditation for String Orchestra (2004), recorded by the Kiev Philharmonic and released on ERM in 2006,.
+Her most recent music is inspired by nature and are often hybrid works that combine visuals and music.These include pieces for fixed media as well as live, often largely improvised, performances, pushing the boundaries of what a musical score can be and how to think about sound.
+CSUF New Music Ensemble commissioned Leaf 1: Japanese Knotweed, that was premiered in May 2023.
+Her graphic ‘Leaf’ scores connect to place and reimagine how line, color and form translate to sound.
+Conceived as a means to break down barriers between creative impulses and finished works, Eleonor also uses these ideas as teaching tools to facilitate student’s creativity becoming performable.
+Current projects include “Presence” for wind and string octet (2025) commissioned by Collide-O-Scope Music for premiere in 2025 and a concert and exhibition of a selection of her Leaf scores at Rockland Center for Contemporary Art in the fall of 2024.

 Eleonor’s personal mission has always included creating opportunities for others.
 To that end, in 1996 she co-founded Music at the Anthology, Inc, more commonly known as the MATA Festival.
 MATA’s mission is to commission and premiere works by young composers in a setting of their peers from around the world in New York City.
 She is also a founding member of Ensemble 50, a composer-driven improvisational group.
-Eleonor created and curated a concert series, Rétes (RAY-tesh), where she collaborated with a different composer/performer for each concert covering a broad spectrum of musical styles and including Kamala Sankaram (Thumbprint Opera), Pat Irwin (Raybeats/B52s), Randy Gibson (The Four Pillars), and Du Yun (Angel's Bone).
+Eleonor created and curated a concert series, Rétes (RAY-tesh), where she collaborated with a different composer/performer for each concert covering a broad spectrum of musical styles and including Kamala Sankaram, Martha Mooke, Randy Gibson, and Du Yun .

 Eleonor is a graduate of the Yale School of Music, Eastman School of Music, Wisconsin Conservatory of Music, and North Carolina School of the Arts.
 Eleonor’s music is available on Sony Classics, Koch International, Orange Mountain Music, Supertrain Records, ERM Media, and Albany Records.